TempleOkosun/shutdown_timer/README.md

 4. If you need to cancel the operation click the Abort button

 # TODO
 Add other common computer tasks.
-The idea is simply interacting with the Windows API from Python to get things done faster.\
+The idea is simply interacting with the Windows API from Python to get things done faster. <br><br>

 ![shutdown_timer](https://raw.githubusercontent.com/TempleOkosun/shutdown_timer/master/shutdown.png)